Meet The Blue dragon team

 She supplements her practice by collaborating with psychiatrists, medical doctors and psychologists.
 Her scientific background facilitates easy communication with clients' physicians.
 Through advanced seminars, Mary has specialized training in mental health, cancer care, death and dying, and pediatrics.
 She also loves to work with teens who need help with feelings of sadness, loss, depression and anxiety.

-Anne Wagner is a doula and student of Biodynamic Craniosacral Therapy (BCST) completing a 2 1⁄2 year training with Michael Dunning, founder of the Sacred Yew Institute.
+Anne Wagner is a doula and student of Biodynamic Craniosacral Therapy (BCST) completing a two-and-a-half-year training with Michael Dunning, founder of the Sacred Yew Institute.

 and making extracts.